SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-1_Build_Code.md

 ## Creation of a new project

+Here is a video tutorial you can follow for this step <a href="https://video.sap.com/media/t/1_owke7d4f">Build Code: Create a new project</a>

 ## Access Lobby

 The starting point for this tutorial is the Lobby of SAP Build, the central entry point for all SAP Build products.